 - Yoast SEO: SEO is a complicated beast and this plug-in will help you make sure you have covered your bases.
 You will need to take the time to go through all the steps and set it up properly, though.
-Be sure to use it to set up Google Analytics and Google Webmaster Tools.
+Be sure to use it to set up Google Analytics and Google Search Console.
 It will be worth the effort!

 Step 7: Start blogging.